Person smiling and looking down at their tablet.

 • Claims history

-How does workers’ comp work in New York?
+How does workers’ comp insurance work in New York?

 It is an employee’s responsibility to inform the employer or supervisor when an injury or accident has occurred.
 The injured worker must seek treatment only from a healthcare provider that is authorized by the New York Workers’ Compensation Board (WCB), unless treatment is provided in an emergency situation.